akeneo/pim-api-docs/content/guides/dam-connection/pre-requisites.md

 ::: tips
 This step is only mandatory if you want your assets to be automatically linked to your products.
 In fact, it is also possible to do this operation *manually*.
-So don't bother if you can't have this information on the DAM side: marketers will manually do this assignment in the UI of the PIM, once the DAM product assets are imported in the PIM Asset Manager.
+So don't bother if you can't have this information on the DAM side: marketers will manually assign assets directly in the UI of the PIM, once the DAM product assets are imported in the PIM Asset Manager.
 :::

 Depending on your DAM capabilities and also on how your DAM assets are already modelized, there are several ways to add this information within your DAM assets.
 Here is a list of suggestions: